Fodor's Expert Review George Street

-With its high-end shops, upmarket bistros, and five-star hotels, all with handsome Georgian frontages, this is a more pleasant, less crowded street for wandering than Princes Street.
+With its high-end shops, upmarket bistros, and five-star hotels, all with handsome Georgian frontages, George Street is a more pleasant, less crowded thoroughfare for strolling than Princes Street.
 It also has a couple of points of interest.
-First, there's the statue of King George IV, at the intersection of George and Hanover streets, recalls the visit of George IV to Scotland in 1822.
-He was the first British monarch to do so since King Charles II, in the 17th century.
+First, there's the statue of King George IV, at the intersection of George and Hanover streets, which recalls the visit of George IV to Scotland in 1822; he was the first British monarch to do so since King Charles II in the 17th century.
 Next, the Assembly Rooms, between Hanover and Frederick streets, are where Sir Walter Scott officially acknowledged having written the Waverley novels (the author had hitherto been a mystery, albeit a badly kept one).
 It's now a popular venue during the Fringe Festival.